satvikc/THUtils/README.md

 THUtils
 =======

-Template Haskell Utility Functions to work on certain kind of optimizations
+Template Haskell Utility Functions to work on certain kind of optimizations.
+The package is modification of optimizations done in fraskell.